MTechMobileDevelopment/MTech-Mobile-Development/Unit 1 /1.4 Control Flow/README.md

 ## Extra Practice ##

-Invite students to research another more advanced operator, called the ternary conditional operator, in the Swift Programming Language Guide.
-After they review the guide, ask them to create a presentation or playground to explain the operator to another student.
+Research another more advanced operator, called the ternary conditional operator, in the Swift Programming Language Guide.
+After you review the guide, create a presentation or playground to explain the operator to another student.